 One major problem with molecular mass estimates based on CO observations is that they are time-consuming, often leading to a small sample size.
 Moreover, converting the excited state CO fluxes into reliable estimates of the gas content in galaxies remains an issue \citep{Carilli13}.

-A much faster (minute-long vs. hour-long) alternative arises from the long-wavelength Rayleigh-Jeans (RJ) dust continuum method (e.g.; \citealp{Santini14,Scoville14}).
+A much faster (minute-long versus hour-long) alternative arises from the long-wavelength Rayleigh-Jeans (RJ) dust-continuum method (e.g., \citealp{Santini14,Scoville14}).
 This technique has been calibrated over a broad range of CO luminosities \citep{Scoville14}, successfully leading to ISM mass estimates for 708 galaxies at $z$ $\sim$ 0.3-4.5 with ALMA \citep{Scoville17}.
 This large blind sample increases the chance of finding galaxies that happen to be in dense regions, even though the original selection is not designed to target dense environments \textit{a priori}.

-\cite{Scoville17} studied the molecular gas content of galaxies as a function of $z$, $M_{*}$, and sSFR/sSFR$_{MS}$, providing analytical expressions for gas mass, gas fraction, depletion timescale, etc. The missing parameter is the environment which will be investigated here.
+\cite{Scoville17} studied the molecular gas content of galaxies as a function of $z$, $M_{*}$, and sSFR/sSFR$_{MS}$, providing analytical expressions for gas mass, gas fraction, depletion timescale, etc. The missing parameter is the environment, which will be investigated here.

 In this paper, by using large samples of galaxies covering a broad range of environments, $z$, $M_{*}$, and sSFR/sSFR$_{MS}$, we address the following question: Given fixed $z$, $M_{*}$, and sSFR/sSFR$_{MS}$, does the local environment affect the molecular gas content of galaxies in the local universe and at higher redshift?
-For the high-$z$ sample, we rely on \cite{Scoville17} large sample by dividing it into environmental bins.
-For the local universe, we rely on the ALFALFA HI sample \citep{Haynes11} after converting it to molecular gas and placing them into different density bins.
+For the high-$z$ sample, we rely on the \cite{Scoville17} large sample by dividing it into environmental bins.
+For the local universe, we rely on the ALFALFA HI sample \citep{Haynes11} after converting it into molecular gas and placing the galaxies into different density bins.

 In Section \ref{data} we present the data.
 The methods used to quantify the local environment of galaxies are developed in Section \ref{env}.
-Control sample selection is given in Section \ref{control}.
-Results are presented in Section \ref{result}, discussed in Section \ref{dis}, and summarized in Section \ref{sum}.
+The control sample selection is given in Section \ref{control}.
+Our results are presented in Section \ref{result}, discussed in Section \ref{dis}, and summarized in Section \ref{sum}.
 Throughout this work, we assume a flat $\Lambda$CDM cosmology with $H_{0}$=70 kms$^{-1}$ Mpc$^{-1}$, $\Omega_{m}$=0.3, and $\Omega_{\Lambda}$=0.7, a Chabrier initial mass function (IMF; \citealp{Chabrier03}), and a CO-to-H$_{2}$ conversion factor of $\alpha_{CO}$=6.5 $M_{\odot}$ (K kms$^{-1}$pc$^{2}$)$^{-1}$ \citep{Scoville14}.
-The relevant values from the literature are converted to our adopted IMF and $\alpha_{CO}$.
+The relevant values from the literature are converted into our adopted IMF and $\alpha_{CO}$.